Informed Insurance

 Geopolitics

-As a truly international law firm, with more than 3,000 people across the UK, Europe, Asia and Latin America, we are ideally placed to offer a unique perspective on geopolitical issues faced by the industry and business as a whole, from political violence to supply chain disruption.
+As a truly global law firm, with more than 3,000 people across the UK, Europe, Asia, Latin America and the United States, we are ideally placed to offer a unique perspective on geopolitical issues faced by the industry and business as a whole, from political violence to supply chain disruption.
 We are able to track regional developments and consider how they will translate across jurisdictions and impact the insurance industry, dovetailing with our related thought leadership on class actions and climate change.
 A key driver of our thought leadership is to break down the silos that exist in the pursuit of collaborative action across governments, industries and regulators: nowhere is this approach more fruitful than in considering geopolitical risks.

 Expand theme summary